teaghan/AI-Enhanced-Education/md_files/MagicSchoolAI.md

 <div class="alert alert-block alert-info">
 <h4>Translator</h4>
 <p>Magic School AI makes it easy to translate any content you create into multiple languages.
-With just a few clicks, you can translate rubrics, lesson plans, and other documents to ensure accessibility for all students.
-Simply select the translate option, choose your target language, and instantly see your content beautifully translated, supporting a diverse classroom environment.</p>
+With just a few clicks, you can translate rubrics, lesson plans, and other documents to ensure accessibility for all students.</p>
 </div>

 * * *